cklewar/f5-xc-gcp-ce/README.md

 ## Usage

 - Clone this repo with: `git clone --recurse-submodules https://github.com/cklewar/f5-xc-gcp-ce`
-- Enter repository directory with: `cd f5xc gcp cloud ce`
+- Enter repository directory with: `cd f5xc-gcp-cloud-ce`
 - Obtain F5XC API certificate file from Console and save it to `cert` directory
 - Pick and choose from below examples and add mandatory input data and copy data into file `main.py.example`.
 - Rename file __main.tf.example__ to __main.tf__ with: `rename main.py.example main.py`